 As a woman ages, changes in hormone production can cause the vaginal walls to thin.
 Thinner walls mean fewer cells that secrete moisture.
 This can lead to vaginal dryness.
 Hormonal changes are the most common cause of vaginal dryness, but they aren’t the only cause.

 Vaginal dryness can cause discomfort in the vaginal and pelvic regions.
 Vaginal dryness can also cause:

 - loss of interest in sex

 - light bleeding following intercourse

-- urinary tract infections that don’t go away or that reoccur
+- urinary tract infections (UTIs) that don’t go away or that reoccur

 - vaginal itching or stinging

 Vaginal dryness can be a source of embarrassment.
-This may prevent a woman from discussing symptoms with her physician or partner, however the condition is a common occurrence that affects many women.
+This may prevent women from discussing symptoms with their physician or partner; however, the condition is a common occurrence that affects many women.

 Falling estrogen levels are the chief cause of vaginal dryness.
-As a woman ages, she begins to produce less estrogen.
+Women begin to produce less estrogen as they age.
 This leads to the end of menstruation during a time called perimenopause.